How to compare errors and omissions insurance quotes

 - Standard & Poor’s

-Each company has its own standards and system, so simply seeing an A+ from one company may not give you the whole picture.
-If a carrier only highlights one rating, you might want to research its other ratings.
+If an insurance provider only highlights one rating, you might want to research its other ratings.
 When you do, pay close attention to the rating system.
 For example, an A+ is the second highest score for A.M.
 Best, but it isn’t even an option for Moody’s ratings.

 4. 'Duty to defend' language